Our cemetery guidelines ensure peace and respect for all.

 k.
 Equipment Usage - Tents, lowering devices, artificial grass, chairs, and any other equipment owned by WMP will be solely utilized in all interment, inurnment, and entombment processes unless otherwise agreed upon by the Executive Cemetery Director.

 l.
-Opening & Closing Fees - Fees for opening and closing are at an adjusted higher rate when planned to take place between the hours of 3:00 pm and 4:00 pm.
+Opening & Closing Fees - Fees for opening and closing may be an adjusted higher rate when planned to take place between the hours of 3:00 pm and 4:00 pm.

 time.
 If you are found doing so,m you will be asked to leave the premises